 Some of the answers I got:

 Life is just difficult.
-(It would be much less difficult if we applied what we already know.
-Why don’t we just do it?)
+(It would be much less difficult if we stopped self-sabotaging.
+Why don’t we just do that?)

 People are afraid of success.
 (Why be afraid of something that makes you happier, though?)